 This article will show you how to set up SLA’s for Jobs, but you can set SLA’s up by company, site, job, standard faults, contracts, and equipment.

-- Once happy with your SLA, just click OK.
+Once you are happy with your SLA, just click 'OK'.

 Once the SLA has been set up, it’s now time to see it in action.
 The simplest process is to apply a selected SLA to a job sheet.